fosslight/hub-guide-en/tutorial/1_project/2_Identification/2_DEP_Tab.md

 ## How to fill in the result of Dependency Analysis
 {: .left-bar-title }
-You can choose from the following methods to fill in the result of Dependency Analysis.
+You can choose from the following methods to fill in the result of Dependency Analysis, which can be modified by referring to the [How to Use the OSS Table](https://fosslight.org/hub-guide-en/tips/1_common/1_oss_table).

 ### Fill in OSS List in the browser
 {: .specific-title}